 Key features include:

-• Zero-day detection: Monitors 230,000 parameters simultaneously to detect and stop unknown threats in real time
+- Parameter-based zero-day detection: Monitors 230,000 parameters simultaneously to detect and stop unknown and zero-day attacks based on behavior rather than predefined signatures alone.

 Key features include: